JetBrains/intellij-sdk-docs/topics/basics/getting_started/plugin/developing_plugins.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

-<excerpt>Develop an IntelliJ Platform plugin using Gradle and Gradle IntelliJ Plugin.</excerpt>
+<link-summary>Develop an IntelliJ Platform plugin using Gradle and Gradle IntelliJ Plugin.</link-summary>

 > In some cases, implementing an actual IntelliJ Platform plugin might not be necessary, as [alternative solutions](plugin_alternatives.md) exist.
 >